Learn about the causes, symptoms, diagnosis, treatment and pathology of Rheumatoid Arthritis.

 - The long-term prognosis of Rheumatoid Arthritis depends on the severity of this inflammatory disorder

-- If during the early stages, proper and aggressive treatment of RA is undertaken, then in some patients the condition may show an improvement, without giving rise to any serious complications
+- If during the early stages, proper and aggressive treatment of Rheumatoid Arthritis is undertaken, then the condition may show an improvement in some patients, without there arising any serious complications

-- Other factors that determine the course of outcome of the condition include, if this disorder is in a flared-up state, in an arthritic remission period, or whether it was correctly controlled with treatment
+- Other factors that determine the course of outcome of the condition include, whether the disorder is in a flared-up state, in an arthritic remission period, or whether it was correctly controlled with treatment

 Additional and Relevant Useful Information for Rheumatoid Arthritis: